Coronavirus bounces back to threaten South Korea's health system | DW | 20.08.2020

 Just five days after South Korean President Moon Jae-in declared that the nation had "surmounted" the coronavirus crisis, new cases of the illness are once again spiking to five-month highs.
 Epidemiologists have warned that the nation's healthcare system — particularly in Seoul and the surrounding region — is in danger of collapsing.

-Addressing the nation on Saturday, the 75th anniversary of Korea's liberation at the end of World War II, Moon said, "We have also overcome the COVID-19 crisis through the government, individuals, medical professionals and business leaders trusting and relying on each other," adding that Korea's response to the crisis had been "lauded by the entire world."
+Addressing the nation on Saturday, the 75th anniversary of Korea's liberation at the end of World War II, Moon said, "We have also overcome the COVID-19 crisis through the government, individuals, medical professionals and business leaders trusting and relying on each other."
+He added that Korea's response to the crisis had been "lauded by the entire world."

 Read more: Coronavirus digest: South Korean capital struggles to contain new outbreak